mongodb/docs-realm/source/examples/generated/react-native/v12/LinkIdentities.snippet.user-identities.tsx.rst

      id: string;
    };

-   // Convert an anonymous user to an email/password account.
+   // Link an anonymous user to an email/password identity.
    // For this example, the App Services backend automatically
    // confirms users' emails.
    const RegisterUser = () => {